w3c/wot/TF-TD/Tutorial.md

 # About this Tutorial
-This tutorial explains and how to use the Thing Description (TD) and its minimal vocabulary set.
+This tutorial explains how to use the Thing Description (TD) and its minimal vocabulary set.
 As example, an LED lamp will be modeled with the TD using the JSON-LD format.

 ## Basics about Thing Description